 Indeed, we have reached such an absurd point in our desperate desire to be accepting that even discussing the isms and the phobias now requires trigger warnings out the wazoo before we start, lest some fragile flower feel injured.
 As an author, this climate feels stifling.
 As a student of queer history, and a modern gay woman, it feels oppressive.

 Why can’t I write accurately about a historical context without worrying I’ll be slammed in reviews?
 Why can’t I explore the lives of those who came before me, the giants upon whose shoulders I stand, without fearing that someone who only wants to look on the bright side of life will shoot me down?
 Why is it always the privileged who object first, last, and loudest?
 Why is it always white people who tell blacks what words they can use; in what ways they can represent their own culture?
 Why is it straight people who do the same with queerfolk?
 (And how many are right now bristling at my use of the word “queer”?
-To clarify, I’m using it in a postmodern academic context, as an all-encompassing umbrella term because frankly, LGBT*QQAAIPXYZ is too long to type and still leaves people feeling left out.)
+To clarify, I’m using it in a postmodern academic context, as an all-encompassing umbrella term because frankly, no string of letters fails to leave people feeling left out.)

 There seems an element of threat behind such censorship, a certain “Do as we say or we’ll go back to not liking you” undercurrent which I find distasteful.
 More than that, I think there’s an element of shame, too.
-Being white, I’m conscious of the role my race has played as a global oppressor (although not, one presumes, in quite the same way as modern white Americans), and I take pains not to cause offence by speaking for people who are not like me.
+Being white, I’m conscious of the role my race has played as a global oppressor, and I take pains not to cause offence by speaking for people who are not like me.
 I’d also hope I don’t engage in the modern sort of passive-aggressive censorship which judges others when they speak for themselves.
 But then these things are so ingrained I’m certain that to an extent, my silence is complicit.
 All any of us can do in that regard is strive always to be better, to learn a little more each day.

 And it’s important for those who are Other to be supportive.
 Without allies, oppressed peoples of every ilk would still be oppressed.
 Women would still be denied the vote, same-sex relationships would still be illegal, segregation would still be in effect.
 I have said it before, will say it again, but can never say it enough: for every person who gives a damn about the rights of those different to them, Thank you.
 Sincerely.
 When I speak of standing on the shoulders of giants, yes I’m grateful to the Emmeline Pankhusts and the Peter Wildebloods of the world, but I’m also thankful to the Lord Wolfendens and the Frederick Pethick-Lawrences, the people who used their positions of power to bring about change for the better, however unpopular that made them at the time.